Currency War of 2009–2011: Competitive devaluation in 2009

-Following the financial crisis of 2008 widespread concern arose among advanced economies concerning the size of their deficits; they increasingly joined emerging economies in viewing export-led growth as their ideal strategy.
-In March 2009, even before international cooperation reached its peak with the 2009 G-20 London Summit Economist Ted Truman became one of the first to warn of the dangers of competitive devaluation breaking out.
-He also coined the phrase competitive non-appreciation.
+Following the Great Recession, widespread concern arose among advanced economies concerning the size of their deficits; they increasingly joined emerging economies in viewing export-led growth as their ideal strategy.
+In March 2009, economist Ted Truman became one of the first people to warn of the dangers of competitive devaluation.

 On 27 September 2010, Brazilian Finance Minister Guido Mantega said that the world is "in the midst of an international currency war."

 Numerous financial journalists agreed with Mantega's view, referring to recent interventions by various countries seeking to devalue their exchange rate including China, Japan, Colombia, Israel and Switzerland.

 Other analysts asserted that fears of a currency war were exaggerated.

-In September, senior policy makers such as International Monetary Fund (IMF) Managing Director Dominique Strauss-Kahn and US Treasury Secretary Tim Geithner were reported as saying the chances of a genuine currency war breaking out were low; however by early October, Strauss-Kahn was warning that the risk of a currency war was real.
-He also suggested the IMF could help resolve the trade imbalances which could be the underlying casus belli for conflicts over currency valuations.
-Mr Strauss-Kahn said that using currencies as weapons "is not a solution [and] it can even lead to a very bad situation.
-There’s no domestic solution to a global problem."
+In September, International Monetary Fund (IMF) Managing Director Dominique Strauss-Kahn and US Treasury Secretary Tim Geithner were reported as saying the chances of a genuine currency war breaking out were low; however by early October, Strauss-Kahn warned that the risk of a currency war was real.
+He also suggested the IMF could help resolve the trade imbalances which he saw as the underlying casus belli for competitive devaluation.
+Strauss-Kahn said that resorting to currency manipulation "is not a solution [and] it can even lead to a very bad situation.
+There's no domestic solution to a global problem."